-Back in the 90s, the family of famed Dead Kennedys screamer Jello Biafra lived just a few blocks away from JonBenét Ramsey's house in Boulder, Colorado.
-He was in the neighborhood when the famous flaxen-haired six-year-old was brutally slain in 1996.
+Back in the 90s, the family of famed Dead Kennedys' screamer Jello Biafra lived just a few houses down from the Ramseys' residence in Boulder, Colorado.
+Considering the average age of VICE's readership, you probably don't remember JonBenét Ramsey, that famous flaxen-haired six-year-old who was brutally slain in 1996, igniting a media firestorm.

-Instead of lobbying the FBI, I thought I'd conduct my own investigation into the wild world of Jello Biafra, to find out just what he was up to that fateful night... and just who stole that candy cane off their front lawn.
-His account is below.
+Instead of lobbying the FBI, I thought I'd conduct my own investigation into the wild world of Jello Biafra, to find out just what he was up to that fateful night... and just who stole that candy cane off their front lawn?

 The first day after the JonBenét Ramsey murder there were four or five paragraphs on the front of the Boulder Daily Camera.
 The next day there was maybe triple that amount of ink, and then the next day there was page after page after page and the circus had come to town.
 It was wild.